How All Social Organizations Are the Same: They're All Systems

 What is a Closed System?

-Or, you might be able to think of organizations that, while they continued to have high-quality products and services, their organization was perceived as operating in a highly unethical manner.
-Yet, the organization ignored the opinions of those outside stakeholders and eventually the organization's sales and profit suffered.
+Or, you might be able to think of organizations that, while they continued to have high-quality products and services, their organization were perceived as operating in a highly unethical manner.
+Yet, the organization ignored the opinions of those outside stakeholders, and eventually, the organization’s sales and profit suffered.

 What is an Open System?